bromix/Bromix.Fluent.RegularExpression/README.md

 ## Usage

 Here are some simple examples to get a sense of how it works.
+For more detailed information, you can use the [wiki](https://github.com/bromix/Bromix.Fluent.RegularExpression/wiki).

 ### Match Year